vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 Another important difference between these offerings is that Vue's companion libraries for state management and routing (among [other concerns](https://github.com/vuejs)) are all officially supported and kept up-to-date with the core library.
 React instead chooses to leave these concerns to the community, creating a more fragmented ecosystem.
 Being more popular though, React's ecosystem is considerably richer than Vue's.

-Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes it trivially easy to start a new project using your choice of build system, including [Webpack](https://github.com/vuejs-templates/webpack), [Browserify](https://github.com/vuejs-templates/browserify), or even [no build system](https://github.com/vuejs-templates/simple).
+Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes it trivially easy to start a new project using your choice of build system, including [webpack](https://github.com/vuejs-templates/webpack), [Browserify](https://github.com/vuejs-templates/browserify), or even [no build system](https://github.com/vuejs-templates/simple).
 React is also making strides in this area with [create-react-app](https://github.com/facebookincubator/create-react-app), but it currently has a few limitations:

-- It does not allow any configuration during project generation, while Vue's project templates allow Yeoman-like customization.
+- It does not allow any configuration during project generation, while Vue's project templates allow [Yeoman](http://yeoman.io/)-like customization.
 - It only offers a single template that assumes you're building a single-page application, while Vue offers a wide variety of templates for various purposes and build systems.
 - It cannot generate projects from user-built templates, which can be especially useful for enterprise environments with pre-established conventions.

-It's important to note though that many of these limitations are intentional design decisions made by the create-react-app team and they do have their advantages.
-For example, as long your project's needs are very simple and you never need to "eject" to customize your build process, you'll be able to update it as a dependency.
+It's important to note that many of these limitations are intentional design decisions made by the create-react-app team and they do have their advantages.
+For example, as long as your project's needs are very simple and you never need to "eject" to customize your build process, you'll be able to update it as a dependency.
 You can read more about the [differing philosophy here](https://github.com/facebookincubator/create-react-app#philosophy).

 #### Scaling Down